meilisearch/meilisearch-js/README.md

     apiKey: 'masterKey',
   })

-  const index = await client.createIndex('books') // If your index does not exist
-  // OR
-  const index = client.getIndex('books') // If your index exists
+  // An index is where the documents are stored. const index = client.index('books') // If your index exists

   const documents = [
     { book_id: 123, title: 'Pride and Prejudice' },